Beagle VS Pembroke Welsh Corgi

 Health and Lifespan

 The Beagle typically lives 10–15 years, while the Pembroke Welsh Corgi has a lifespan of 12–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the Beagle and Intervertebral Disc Disease for the Pembroke Welsh Corgi.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Beagles typically range from $800 to $1500, while Pembroke Welsh Corgis cost $1000 to $2000.
-Ongoing monthly costs are approximately $111 for the Beagle and $139 for the Pembroke Welsh Corgi.
+Beagles typically range from $800 to $1500, while Pembroke Welsh Corgis cost $1000 to $2000.
+Monthly costs are approximately $126 for the Beagle and $142 for the Pembroke Welsh Corgi, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance